Industrial Developments around Poole in 19th century by Bryan Gambier

 By Brian Gambier, Alan Hawkins and Keith Jarvis

-Shortly before 1831, a canal was built to transport clay from clay pits in Upton to Lytchett Bay in Poole Harbour.
+Shortly before 1831, a canal was built to transport clay from clay pits at Lytchett Bay, Upton to the quay at Poole Harbour for onward shipping.
 Interest in the canal, which is the first and only canal in Dorset, began when local historian Bryan Gambier discovered two newspaper reports of 1831 and 1834, giving information on the canals purpose and its opening ceremony.
 Alan Hawkins then discovered the canal on the Sheringham map of 1849.
 It is also on the 1880 Ordnance Survey 25 inch map, which shows the clay pits clearly and shows a short section of canal suggesting it was probably out of use by this date.
 Subsequently, references to the canal and clay workings were found in 1831 (Palmer 2014, 37-38).

 Fieldwork by AH and KJ, who are members of the Poole Harbour Heritage Project, has established the canal extended from SY 3978 9219 near Lytchett Bay to about 300m northwards to SY 3980 9247 where the remainder of its course is destroyed by a housing estate.
 It is believed the end of the canal is in the vicinity of SY 9829 9245.
 The remains of the canal at the Lytchett Bay end show clearly as a long, straight, marshy, rush-filled channel about ten metres wide.
 This confirms part of the newspaper report of 1831, which states the mouth of the canal was ten yards wide and 700 yards long.